traceyenspiral/agreements/agreements/services/people.md

 # Enspiral Services People Agreement

-This document outlines the relationships individuals have with Enspiral Services.
+This document outlines the relationship individuals have with Enspiral Services.

-There are three categories: Members, Contributors and External Contractor
+There are three categories: Members, Contributors and External Contractors

 ## Members